yeehaa123/elab/CHAT/platform.md

 + Through collaborative project, new tools will be developed that can be used and modified for further research.

-In times of big data more and more data is available but not necessary turned into knowledge.
++ In times of big data, more and more information is available but not necessary turned into knowledge.
 The Coding the Humanities platform educates students, researchers and non-technologically biased people on how to approach this data.
 It allows its participants to gain insights by addressing these datasets.
 The CtH projects and tools are therefore easily relateable to already existing open data movements - it seeks to provide its users with digital agency that evolves into debates on open data.

 ### Relation to ‘Opportunities for the humanities’ section of the white paper